doganparlak/doganparlak.github.io/_pages/experience.md

 ### Data Science Intern, UEFA

-In my internship at [UEFA](https://www.uefa.com), made possible through [CRSA](https://www.crsa.uzh.ch/en.html), I lead the integration of online data repositories for off-pitch football research, collecting and integrating data from various sources on demographics, population statistics, mapping, and geolocation.
-I maintain a comprehensive database for analyses, visualizations, and mapping football participation trends across Europe, county/state boundaries, and distances to landmarks.
+In my internship at the Intelligence Center of [UEFA](https://www.uefa.com), made possible through [CRSA](https://www.crsa.uzh.ch/en.html), I led the integration of online data repositories for strategic off-pitch football research, incorporating statistical and machine learning analysis to study player workload.
+On the other hand for the Football Team, I implemented football metrics utilizing tracking and event data sourced from UEFA, covering ball location, press classification, progression classification, pass classification, running total of ball out of play, and running total of effective time.

 ### Embedded Systems Intern, Kardinero Medical Systems, Turkey